Somali Wild Ass

 ABOUT

 Wild horses?
 Sleek, graceful, proud, and majestic, wild members of the horse family Equidae (horses, zebras, and wild asses) have long held a strong fascination for humans.
 All wild asses differ from horses and zebras in their smaller size, larger ears, tufted tail, stiff mane, and characteristic loud bray.
-Found in some of the most unlivable habitats of Africa and Asia, wild asses are able to eke out a living and thrive where most wildlife cannot.
+Found in some of the most rugged habitats in Africa and Asia, wild asses are able to thrive where most wildlife cannot.
 African wild asses are divided into two subspecies: Somali and Nubian wild asses.
 It is possible that only the Somali wild ass remains.

-All wild asses have bristly upright manes like their zebra relatives.
-The Somali wild asses have a soft gray body, white belly, spiky black-and-gray mane, and unique black- and-white stripes on their legs that also hint of their family connections!
+All wild asses have bristly, upright manes like their zebra relatives.
+The Somali wild asses have a soft gray body, white belly, spiky black-and-gray mane, and unique black-and-white stripes on their legs, which also hint at their family connections.
+They are the only ass with striped legs.
 Their short, smooth coat has a purplish hue when the light hits it just right.

-The smallest of the equids and the only ass with striped legs, the Somali wild ass has small, narrow hooves that help the ass move quickly and safely through its stony habitat.
-This small, surefooted design led to the domestication of Nubian and Somali wild asses by the Egyptians more than 6,000 years ago!
+The smallest of the equids, the Somali wild ass has small, narrow hooves that help it move quickly and safely through its stony habitat.
+This small, surefooted design led to the domestication of Nubian and Somali wild asses by the Egyptians more than six thousand years ago.

-Wild asses are intelligent creatures, with excellent vision and hearing.
+Wild asses are intelligent creatures with excellent vision and hearing.
 They'd rather run from predators than fight.
 If cornered, though, they can kick hard to protect themselves.
-One swift kick from the business end of a sharp hoof is enough to drive away most predators, such as wolves!
+One swift kick from a sharp hoof is enough to drive away most predators, including wolves!

 HABITAT AND DIET

-Somali wild asses have to deal with extremely high temperatures.
-Native to the rocky desert of eastern Africa, Somali wild asses rest under any shade they can find until the temperature cools down in the late afternoon and evening, grazing again in the early morning hours.
+Native to the rocky desert of eastern Africa, Somali wild asses have to deal with extremely high temperatures.
+Somali wild asses rest under any shade they can find until the temperature cools down in the late afternoon and evening.
+They graze again in the early morning hours.

 Somali wild asses at the San Diego Zoo Safari Park are fed hay, alfalfa, carrots, and herbivore pellets.
-Even though they are very well adapted for life in the desert, they must live near a water source and need to drink to survive.
+Even though they are very well adapted for life in the desert, they must live near a water source.

 FAMILY LIFE

 Somali wild asses often live alone due to the lack of food in the deserts where they are found.
 Small herds do exist, though, usually comprised of mares (adult females) and their offspring.
-Occasionally, larger groups form during the wet season when food and water are more plentiful.
-This is also when foals are born almost a year after mating takes place.
+Occasionally, larger groups form during the wet season, when food and water are more plentiful.
+This is also when foals are born.

 CONSERVATION

 All wild equids—horses, zebras, and wild asses—are threatened; however, the Somali wild ass is critically endangered.
-Political unrest, encroachment of their land and water sources by domestic herds, poaching, and a general lack of concern for their welfare are all major threats to the wild asses.
+Political unrest, encroachment of their land and water sources by domestic herds, poaching, and a lack of awareness of their endangered status are all major threats to the wild asses.
 The asses compete with people and livestock for food and water sources; they are hunted for food, skins, and use in traditional medicines; and they can also freely interbreed with domesticated donkeys, which further threatens this critically endangered species.

-The Somali wild ass is the smallest of all the equids and is at critical risk, with only a few hundred left in their native habitat.
+The Somali wild ass is at critical risk, with only a few hundred left in their native habitat.
 Something as simple as a drought could be enough to wipe out the entire population.
-Protected by the local government, Somali wild asses are still hunted for meat or for their fat, which is used medicinally and is believed to cure hepatitis.
-Another problem is hybridization; local people leave their female donkeys beside water holes at night, hoping Somali wild ass stallions will mate with the donkeys to improve the domestic breed.
+Protected by the local government, Somali wild asses are still hunted for meat or for their fat, which is used medicinally and believed to cure hepatitis.
+Another problem is hybridization; local people leave their female donkeys beside water holes at night, hoping Somali wild ass stallions will mate with them and improve the domestic breed.
 This is a serious threat to the gene pool of the wild ass species.

-The Nubian wild ass may be extinct already, and there are none in zoos at this time.
+The Nubian wild ass may be extinct already, and there are none in human care at this time.

-San Diego Zoo Wildlife Alliance participates in a Species Survival Plan for equids to help them alive and well.
-The San Diego Zoo Safari Park is one of only a few breeding facilities in the United States that maintains wild asses and has welcomed the births of numerous Somali wild asses, more than any other zoo in North America.
+San Diego Zoo Wildlife Alliance participates in an Association of Zoos and Aquariums Species Survival Plan Program for equids to help them stay alive and well.
+The San Diego Zoo Safari Park is one of only a few breeding facilities in the United States that cares for wild asses and has welcomed the births of more Somali wild asses than any other zoo in North America.
 We are working on a project to determine factors that impact reproductive success.

-We are also working on a project to document social behavior, activity budgets, nursing behavior, and behavioral development of foals and are working in collaboration with the St. Louis Zoo to examine hormone levels in relation to reproductive success.
+We are also working on a project to document social behavior, nursing behavior, and behavioral development of foals and are working in collaboration with the Saint Louis Zoo to examine hormone levels in relation to reproductive success.

 By supporting San Diego Zoo Wildlife Alliance, you are our ally in saving and protecting wildlife worldwide.